Scientists Receive Radio Signal From A Distant Galaxy Located 9 Billion Light-Years Away

 Answer: The research team was able to capture the radio signal coming from a far-off galaxy on the Giant Metrewave Radio Telescope (GMRT) in Pune, India.

-Answer: As per a report on nasa.gov, communication between space to earth takes place by 'pointing a space spacecraft’s antenna at the Earth.'
+Answer: As per a report on nasa.gov, communication between space and earth takes place by 'pointing a spacecraft’s antenna at the Earth.'
 This enables the ground stations on earth to receive the data.